ZahraBehzad/NetworkSecurity-Project/README.md

 # Encrypted Chat Flask

-A real-time chat room application built with Flask and Flask-SocketIO.
-Users can create or join chat rooms with a short room code, and all messages are encrypted with a Rail Fence cipher before being broadcast and stored, then decrypted client-side for display.
+A real-time chat room application built with Flask and Flask-SocketIO, developed as a course project for **Network Security**.
+Users can create or join chat rooms with a short room code, and all messages are encrypted with a Rail Fence cipher before being broadcast and stored, then decrypted client-side for display — demonstrating classical cipher techniques applied to a live network communication channel.

+## Course Context

+This project was built to fulfill a Network Security course assignment.
+Its goal is to demonstrate:

+- Encrypting data in transit over a network (WebSocket messages) using a classical transposition cipher
+- The client-server encryption/decryption workflow: the server encrypts before broadcasting, and clients decrypt on receipt via a dedicated endpoint
+- Persisting encrypted state (messages) and understanding the trade-offs of storing ciphertext vs. plaintext
+- Practical limitations of classical ciphers, contrasted with modern cryptographic standards (see [Security Notes](#security-notes))

 ## Features